Watch: The highlights from Durrungan Gathering 2024

 Educational Stalls & Talks

-ORRCA inc. ~ Whale Yarns - Catriona Byrne (near front entrance)
+ORRCA inc. ~ Whale Yarns with Catriona Byrne (near front entrance)

 Catriona Byrne will present three marine mammal talks on the rescue, conservation, protection and welfare of whales, dolphins, seals, and dugongs.